-The Chapters To You service allows you to request scans of book chapters or journal articles from print materials that are not available while access to the Library shelves is restricted due to Covid19.
+The Chapters To You service allows you to request scans of book chapters or journal articles from print materials.
 You do not have to come on to campus.
 Place your request, we will scan the journal article or book chapter and send you a link to the extract for your own personal use.

 Before submitting your request, please check Discovery to make sure the item is not already available electronically.